chromaui/chromatic-docs/setup.md

 This happens if certain stories were disabled via the [`chromatic: { disable: true }`](ignoring-elements#ignore-stories) option at a higher level.

-To solve this you can:
+To solve this, you can:

 1. Remove the top-level [`chromatic: { disable: true }`](ignoring-elements#ignore-stories) option
 1. Enable snapshots for specific stories